30 Different Types of Espresso Drinks | (Must Try!)

 27- Raf Coffee

-Raf coffee is an indulgent espresso-based drink that combines the rich and bold flavor of espresso with the creamy sweetness of condensed cream and Vanilla syrup, creating a dessert-like hot coffee delight.
+Raf coffee is a sweet espresso-based drink that combines the rich and bold flavor of espresso with the creamy sweetness of condensed cream and Vanilla syrup, creating a dessert-like hot coffee delight.

 Raf Coffee originated in Russia and it is very popular in Russia and countries which were previously USSR.